Heat Interchangers & Heat Exchangers

 Heat Interchangers

-The term “heat interchanger” is less commonly used but typically refers to devices specifically designed for exchanging heat between process streams within an industrial setup, emphasizing the efficiency and integration into the process flow.
+• It typically refers to a device specifically designed for exchanging heat between process streams within an industrial setup, focusing on energy efficiency and seamless integration into the process flow.

-Principle and Construction:
+Principle and Construction

 Heat Exchangers